boring-registry/boring-registry/README.md

 ### Authentication

-The Boring-Registry can be configured with a set of API keys to match for by using the `--auth-static-token="very-secure-token"` flag or by providing it as an environment variable `BORING_REGISTRY_AUTH_STATIC_TOKEN="very-secure-token"`.
+The boring-registry can be configured with a set of API keys to match for by using the `--auth-static-token="very-secure-token"` flag or by providing it as an environment variable `BORING_REGISTRY_AUTH_STATIC_TOKEN="very-secure-token"`.

 Multiple API keys can be configured by passing comma-separated tokens to the `--auth-static-token="first-token,second-token"` flag or environment variable `BORING_REGISTRY_AUTH_STATIC_TOKEN="first-token,second-token"`.

-The token can be passed to Terraform inside the [`~/.terraformrc` configuration file](https://www.terraform.io/cli/config/config-file#credentials-1):
+The token can be passed to Terraform inside the [`~/.terraformrc` configuration file](https://developer.hashicorp.com/terraform/cli/config/config-file#credentials-1):

 ```hcl
 credentials "boring-registry.example.com" {